raclettejs/raclette-docs/docs/examples/cooking-steps/frontend/api/data.md

 - options
   - immediate - If true, the action will be executed right away, defaults to false
   - cb - A function which will get called after the action is resolved.
 Receives the result object
-  - useStore - If false, will not write the data to the redux store, defaults to true
+  - useStore - If false, will not write the data to the redux store.
+The data return will also not be available, use response instead. defaults to true
   - notify - if false, will not write into the notification que and snackbar, defaults to true
   - responseType - only used if you want to explicitly receive a http stream.
 Set to stream in that case, defaults to json
   - mode - if responseType is stream, you can set mode "cors" here